vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 ### SDK allows externalizing pay method

 If the payment provider's SDK handles the process of configuring payment but allows you to decide when to finalize then:
 - VsfPaymentProvider emits `status` event.
-Use this information to enable/disable `Place order` button.
+Use this information to enable/disable a `Place order` button.
 - Composable shares a `pay` method.

 ```vue